 What Happens if I’m Still Disabled at the end of my Short-Term Disability?

-If your illness or injury is expected to cause you to remain off of work at the end of your maximum benefit period, then you will need to convert your coverage to long-term disability benefit coverage.
+If your illness or injury is expected to cause you to remain off work at the end of your maximum benefit period, you must convert your coverage to long-term disability benefit coverage.
 Long-term disability will continue to be paid to you if you satisfy the definition of total disability as set out in your disability policy.
-Most long-term disability benefits begin about 120 days after the onset of disability, but it’s important that you do not wait until the end of the elimination period before filing your disability claim.
+Most long-term disability benefits begin about 120 days after the onset of disability.
+Still, it’s important that you do not wait until the end of the elimination period before filing your disability claim.

 What if I am Denied Short-Term Disability?